 I was actually going to have my grout re-done in my kitchen before I found this super trick!
 Works on any tile you have in your house: floor, backsplash, shower.

 First lay down some Baking Soda, then mist using a Spray Bottle filled with Cleaning Vinegar.
 Let sit then work out the dirt and grime using a Toothbrush or Scrub Brush.
 Wipe down with Paper Towels or a Microfiber Cleaning Cloth to reveal brand new looking grout.
 I am telling you.
 This hack is amazing!

 Get rid of the build-up and let the sun shine in!
-A mix of Dawn Dishwashing Liquid and Cleaning Vinegar in Spray Bottle is all you need.
-Grab your Scrub Brush and add some Lemon Essential Oil for a clean, fresh scent.
+A mix of Dawn Dishwashing Liquid and Cleaning Vinegar in a Spray Bottle is all you need.
+Grab your Scrub Brush and get to work!
+For a clean, fresh scent, add some Lemon Essential Oil to your spray bottle.

 The gross shower curtain

 Good shower curtains are not cheap.
-And it always takes me so long to choose a pattern I like that I can live with for awhile.
-That is why I love this tip about how to clean your shower curtains.
-Using Cleaning Vinegar and Liquid Laundry Detergent and grabbing your dirty towels that need a wash, you get to scratch 2 chores off your list at once.
+And it takes me so long to choose a pattern I like and that I can live with for awhile.
+That is why I love this tip about how to clean your shower curtains: Throw your shower curtain in your washing machine on the gentle or no spin cycle.
+Add some cleaning vinegar to disinfect along with Liquid Laundry Detergent to get them super clean.
+Grab your dirty towels that need a wash as well and you get to scratch two chores off your list at once.

 The disgusting vent above you

 Look up.
 Way up.
 EWWWW!
 When is the last time I cleaned that vent?!

 Improve your air quality and get it clean in a maximum of ten minutes.
 Here is what you will need for this task.

 - Vacuum Cleaner with Crevice Tool & Brush Accessories